kylagelev/web-scraping-challenge/README.md

 ## Outer space may be vast, but so is the internet.

+### This repository contains a jupyter notebook, an index.html file (in templates) and a corresponding style_sheet (in static), an app (app.py), and a python file (scrape_mars.py with the scraping function).

-### Contains jupyter notebook, index.html, style_sheet, app, and python file containing information to scrape data from the web, connect to mongodb, and add to html file.
+#### Information on how to scrape data from the web, connect to mongodb, and add to the html file are what follows.

 Initially, web scraping was completed using a jupyter notebook.
 Within the folder, "Mission_to_Mars," contains the aformentioned jupyter-notebook, and an output folder of the initial html table(s) completed on the "Mars Facts!"